prasu93/bigdata-flink-project/README.md

 <img src="Me.jpg" widt="150" height="200" /><br>

 ## Gangadhar
-- I would like to demonstrate on introduction of Flink <br>
+- I would like to demonstrate on Introduction to Flink, downloading, configuring and verifying the installation on windows  <br>

 ## Abhiteja
 - I would like to demonstrate on Flink Application - Factorial <br>